 These words reassure the other party that you’re familiar with this kind of engagement, and help guide them to feeling “OK” about proceeding with the contract you’ve established.
 It’s hard to argue against things that are obvious, natural, and typical, and that come with a high level of appreciation, after all!

 If your goal is to convene with other human beings with the purpose of getting something done, there is nothing more valuable than an up-front contract to ensure that you actually accomplish that.
-Think for a moment of all the various types of communication we engage in during a regular work day:
+Think for a moment of all the various types of communication we engage in as consultants:

 - Project progress meetings (the most obvious)